 Magic Kitchen is a great meal delivery service for anyone looking for a hassle-free alternative to meal prep and cooking.
 It works especially well for seniors who struggle to get all their nutrients as well as diabetics and others with specific dietary needs and restrictions.

-Your meals can be kept in the freezer for as long as six months.
+Your meals can be kept in the freezer for as long as 6 months.
 However, the best time to eat them is within 30-45 days of the day of delivery.
-Find out more about what’s on the Magic Kitchen menu.

 Magic Kitchen delivery normally takes 2-4 days in mainland USA.
 Delivery to major cities in Alaska and Hawaii is available, but limited.